Eczema

 What can I expect to happen?

 How bad can eczema get?
 The severity of eczema can range from mild to quite severe.
-Around eight out of 10 children have mild eczema, with episodic flare-ups.
+Around 8 out of 10 children have mild eczema, with episodic flare-ups.

 Speak to a member of your pharmacy team for more information about treatment and symptoms.